Menu

 Additional areas of study will include reading in-depth articles and chapters on multisensory instruction by leaders in the field of dyslexia.
 Areas of concentration will include higher levels in Alphabet skills, Handwriting, Spelling and Verbal Expression as well as discussion of written expression, vocabulary and etymology.

-Instructor: Barbara Marbury CALT
+Instructor: Barbara Marbury M.A.T., CALT-QI

 Pre-Requisite: Must have successfully completed Language 1.
 Must be enrolled in ASDEC practicum (supervision).